Our Mission & Vision

 Your voice matters!
-The Youth PRIDE Board welcomes members who are interested in influencing policies and practices that affect young people, while gaining leadership, professional development, and resume skills for the future.
+The C.E.M.
+Board welcomes members who are interested in influencing policies and practices that affect young people, while gaining leadership, professional development, and resume skills for the future.

-To be eligible for the Pride Youth Board you should:
+To be eligible for the C.E.M.
+Board you should:

-- Identify on the LGBTQ2S spectrum, as gender expansive, or as an ally
+- Identify on the LGBTQ+ spectrum, as gender expansive, or as an ally

 - Have a direct connection to the foster care system, either through lived experience in the foster care system, or through a relationship with someone who did, such as a foster sibling.